 I cooked these croutons in the skillet rather than baking them to char them in spots but still keep ‘em chewy in the middle.
 The texture goes really well with the soup, so feel free to use a heavy hand!

 The night I served this soup to my kids, we had all just gotten through a tough week of moving into a new home and my daughter was sick during the move.
 So while my kids weren't into any dinner that night, I’m pretty confident that on a normal night my kids would be all over this soup!

-Easy Potato Soup with Bacon Recipe
+Easy Potato Soup With Bacon

 - 6 strips bacon, chopped